 - Drink warm water throughout the day.

 Each season brings new challenges as well as opportunities for change and transformation.
 It’s the ideal time to create better health practices.
 And keep in mind that just because you may stray from a resolution, it doesn’t mean the practice is a lost cause.
-A wise teacher reminds me regularly, “Remember, you can start your day over at any time!”
+Remember to celebrate the small victories as well as the large wins.
+Be sure to give yourself grace as you go through the process.

-If you’re intrigued by the thought of changing your health for the better, ask me about learning how to live an Ayurvedic lifestyle.
+If you’re intrigued by the thought of changing your health for the better, ask me about Private Lifestyle Consulting.
 I can be reached at firstname.lastname@example.org or 520-299-6541.